rexresearch

 C. Lowering the operating frequency (to below 1 MHz).

-[0068] With respect to lowering the operating frequency, it is to
+[0068] With respect to lowering the operating frequency, it is

-power that may be transmitted.
+of power that may be transmitted.
 Therefore, a balance has to be

-maintained between lowering the operating frequency for increasing
+maintained between lowering the operating frequency for

-the satisfactory amount of transmitted power.
+transmitted and keeping the satisfactory amount of transmitted

 [0069] As presented in FIGS. 5 and 6, the transmitting and

-receiving oscillator coils 12 and 16 are contoured as compact flat
+receiving oscillator coils 12 and 16 are contoured as compact

-multiturn coils.
+flat multiturn coils.
 As opposed to the helical geometry of the

 oscillators used in prior systems shown in FIG. 1 which was used